 Want to become a UC tutor?

-Do you enjoy helping others learn and have a demonstrated proficiency in Math, English, Anatomy/Physiology or Chemistry?
-You may want to earn money and gain valuable experience while helping students succeed!
+Do you enjoy helping others learn and have a demonstrated proficiency in Math, English, Anatomy/Physiology, or Chemistry?
+You may want to earn money and gain valuable experience while helping your fellow students suceed!

 Interested in learning more, complete a Request Today!
 Tutoring would take place on the University Center Sioux Falls location.
 Applicants must have good communication and organizational skills, knowledge of the content area and capable of effectively assisting a variety of students.
 Applicants must be willing to work flexible hours.
 The rate of pay is $8.56/hr with a maximum of 10 hours a week.To apply, complete the New Employee Information Form and submit a resume and your academic record showing that the subject to be tutored was completed with proficiency.

 To make an appointment, visit the Resource Center.
 For walk-in opportunities, see the tutoring schedule.

 What can I do if the subject I need tutoring in isn’t offered?

 We want you to succeed in class, but recognize that not all classes can be represented with tutoring/supplemental learning; however, you may have options not yet considered, contact your course instructor or academic advisor for suggestions.
 Additionally, visit the Academic Resources page to see what more might be available to you.

 At this time, University Center attempts to offer free tutoring in math, english, and science.
 Availability of tutoring services is in large part dependent on us having qualified applicants who are willing and able to tutor for $8.56/hr with fewer than 10 hours/week.
 If you need help in a subject that is not available for tutoring, you are encouraged to utilize your HOME Campus's resources or Varsity Tutors or BrightStorm.